ImperialCollegeLondon/fractalgenetics/README.md

 ## Outputs
 Outputs are written to a new sub-folder ```Automated FD Calculation Results```.
 Each subject's folder will show the intermediate images (see figure) and box-counting.

-Fractal dimensional values are output to ```Summary-Auto-FD-v0.csv```.
+Fractal dimension values are output to ```Summary-Auto-FD-v0.csv```.
 If you run the script more than once, new results will be appended.